KhronosGroup/SPIRV-Tools/syntax.md

   which is the combination of the `NotNaN`, `NotInf`, and `NSZ` flags.
 * an injected immediate integer: `!<integer>`.
 See [below](#immediate).
 * an ID, e.g. `%foo`.
 See [below](#id).
+* the name of an extended instruction.
+For example, `sqrt` in an extended instruction such as `%f = OpExtInst %f32 %OpenCLImport sqrt %arg`
+* the name of an opcode for OpSpecConstantOp, but where the `Op` prefix is removed.
+For example, the following indicates the use of an integer addition in a specialization constant computation:
+  `%sum = OpSpecConstantOp %i32 IAdd %a %b`

 ## ID Definitions & Usage
 <a name="id"></a>